 You see, how hard you work and how well you work will always play a role in how much money you make.
 But as long as you work for someone else (and let’s face it, most of us will spend most of our lives working for somebody else), how much money you make is somebody else’s decision.

-Deep down, we know that the things that we want in our lives have to be given to us from someone else, it’s awfully hard to feel like you’re leading.
+Deep down, we know that the things that we want in our lives have to be given to us by someone else; it’s awfully hard to feel like you’re leading.

 Economy of Abundance